eawww/MeetHooks/Outline.md

 }
 ```

-> ⚠️Important note for beginners: Javascript expressions can be used in JSX by enclosing them in `{ curly braces }`
+> 👶️Important note for beginners: Javascript expressions are used in JSX by enclosing them in `{ curly braces }`

 When a component is rendered or re-rendered, its function is called along with the functions for all of its child components all the way down the tree.
 Any and all changes that the rerender causes will be reflected in React's Virtual DOM which React will then use to decide which changes should be flushed to the actual DOM to be painted by the browser.